xcarpentier/rn-pdf-reader-js/README.md

 ## Requirements
 * Use it into Expo app (from expo client, Standalone app or ExpoKit app).
 * Because we need to have access to `Expo.FileSystem`
+* Only React-Native 0.54+ support, Expo SDK 27

 ## Features
 * **For Android, use react-pdf / pdfjs in the webview**